 - plant components such as genes or chromosomes

-- reproductive material; e.g. seeds, whole plants, cuttings, cells or protoplasts
+- reproductive material such as seeds, whole plants, cuttings, cells or protoplasts

 - products from plants including fruit, flowers, oils, starches, chemicals or pharmaceuticals

-- plant material used in industrial processes; e.g. cell lines to produce processes relating to plants, including genetic engineering techniques, plant tissue culture, cell and protoplast culture, mutagenesis and breeding and cultivation methods
+- plant material used in industrial processes such as cell lines to produce processes relating to plants, including genetic engineering techniques, plant tissue culture, cell and protoplast culture, mutagenesis and breeding and cultivation methods.

 A standard patent is granted for an invention that is a new idea and provides a practical solution to a technological problem.